 Flavia is a 27 year-old wife and the mother of an 8 year-old son, Owen.
 She is the leader of the ladies at the crafting co-op and she is an excellent mentor to them.
-She learned the skill of sewing through Compassion International, a foundation that educated orphans and vulnerable children.
+She learned the skill of sewing through Compassion International, a foundation that educates orphans and vulnerable children.
 This is Flavia’s first and only job she’s ever held.
 She is extremely faithful and dedicated to her work; she is there every day of the week, eager to earn money for her family.
 Flavia’s husband works on the streets of Kampala, as a hawker, selling clothes and shoes; he makes the long journey home just three times a year.
 Her job with Resilient Uganda allows her to pay school fees for her son and also to buy food for the family.

 Rosemary is the oldest of six children and is 18 years old.
 She studied through 6th grade.
 Rosemary and her mother dig/do gardening for neighbors to earn a living.
 Her job with Resilient Uganda has allowed the family to pay school fees for the younger children, buy food for them and has even enabled the family to start a small business of buying food in bulk and selling it at the market.
 Rosemary has shown a willingness to learn and her handmade bags have become some of the best!